Mandatory information on the cover and title page

 Optional stylesheet for the text of student projects

 There is an optional stylesheet that can be used to format the text pages of your student project.
 The stylesheet is to be used with Microsoft Word.
-For the time being there are template files for the program versions 2010 and 2007 respectively.
+There are template files for the program versions 2010 and 2007 respectively (PC) and for the version 2011 for Mac.
 Please note that the SLU library will not offer any support for this stylesheet.

 Template file for student projects for Word 2010 (dotm).
 The file contains macros.

 Template file for student projects for Word 2007 (dotm).
 The file contains macros.

 Instructions for Word 2010 and 2007 (pdf).

 Template file for student projects for Word 2011 (dotm).
 The file contains macros.